PhD - Psychology: General Psychology

 If you are interested in enrolling in this program, you should have a strong background in psychology.
 You should want to hone your intrapersonal skills as well as your organizational and research skills for use in a current or future career.
 You must have a master's degree prior to applying to this program at Northcentral University.

-To graduate from this program you will be required to complete 60 credit hours.
+To graduate from this program you will be required to complete at least 60 credit hours.
 Requirements include 30 foundation credits, 18 specialization credits, and 12 dissertation credits.

 Courses for a PhD in Psychology with a specialization in General Psychology

 |PSY 7101||Foundations for Doctoral Study in Psychology|

 |PSY 7102||Scholarly Writing and Professional Communication in Psychology|

 |PSY 7105||Tests and Measurements|

 |PSY 8103||Cognition, Emotion, and Motivation|